TheresaLui/SelfHelpContent_v2/articles/problemscopingques.hdinsight/problemscopingques-crud-scale-v6.md

         },
         {
             "id": "is_new_problem",
-            "order": 3,
+            "order": 50,
             "controlType": "dropdown",
-            "displayLabel": "Is this a new problem, or it has happened before?", "watermarkText": "Choose an option",
+            "displayLabel": "Is this a new problem, or the problem has happened before?", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {